Frequently Asked Questions:

 For further information, please click on the following link to see MRC's Fee Policy.

 The fee must be explicitly identified as a separate line item on the invoice or receipt that the retailer provides the customer.
 The fee must appear on the invoice or receipt as "Recycle Fee".
+In Oregon, the fee must be identified as “Stewardship Assessment” (may be abbreviated).

 The fee is subject to sales tax in Connecticut and Rhode Island.